codership/galera/Docs_tommi/python3/source/limitations.rst

   Use ``general_log`` and ``general_log_file`` to choose query logging and log file name.
 - Do not use a query cache.
 - XA transactions cannot be supported due to possible rollback on commit.
 - Transaction size.
-While Galera does not explicitly limit the transaction size, a writeset is processed as a single memory-resident buffer and, as a result, extremely large transactions (for example, ``LOAD DATA``) may adversely affect node performance.
+While *Galera Cluster* does not explicitly limit the transaction size, a writeset is processed as a single memory-resident buffer and, as a result, extremely large transactions (for example, ``LOAD DATA``) may adversely affect node performance.
 To avoid that, the ``wsrep_max_ws_rows`` and ``wsrep_max_ws_size``